Home page logo

 URI parsing, composition, and relative URL resolution.

-To help correct this problem, NSE now uses an adapted library from the standard Lua distribution called strict.lua.
+To help correct this problem, NSE uses a library adapted from the standard Lua distribution called strict.lua.
 The library will raise a runtime error on any access or modification of a global variable which was undeclared in the file scope.
 A global variable is considered declared if the library makes an assignment to the global name (even nil) in the file scope.

 Adding C Modules to Nselib